Morsmalleo/AhMyth/TROUBLESHOOT.md

 Remove the `node-modules` folder from the `AhMyth/AhMyth-Server` directory, do not remove the `node-modules` folder from the `AhMyth/AhMyth-Server/app` directory, once you have done that go ahead and type the command `npm install -g electron@9.4.1`, this will fix the broken AhMyth interface as well as the `libva error: vaGetDriverNameByIndex()` error.
 #
-## Building, Binding & Signing Failed.
+## Decompiling, Building & Signing Failed.
 Q. Why do these processes fail all the time?

 A. Because you are most likely running the wrong Java version, you need either Java 11.0.13 or Java 1.8.0 8u252 for Linux

-Add the Debian Jessie software repository to your `sources.list` file, the run the command `sudo apt update && sudo apt install openjdk-8-jdk*/jessie -y` this will install the correct version of java 8, or you cann run `sudo apt install openjdk-11-jdk*/kali-rolling -y` for Java 11
+Add the Debian Jessie software repository to your `sources.list` file, the run the command `sudo apt update && sudo apt install -t jessie openjdk-8-jdk* -y` this will install the correct version of java 8, or you cann run `sudo apt install openjdk-11-jdk*/kali-rolling -y` for Java 11
 #
-## Building, Binding & Signing Failed with Java 11 & 8
+## Decompiling, Building, & Signing Failed with Java 11 & 8
 Q. Why is are these processes failing with the correct java versions being used?

-A. This is likely due to 1 or more broken Java installations somewhere in your system or a `RANGE ERROR` with apktool.
+A. Most of the time this is a problem with the apktool.jar and sign.jar files, running them manually on the APK you want to bind with, or the decompiled original APK containing the AhMyth files, usually determines the problem.

+If it's not a problem with sign or Apktool, then you most likely have a broken Java installation.

 Run `sudo update-alternatives --config java` and switch your current Java version to any other Java version you have installed, then run the command `java -version`, if the output gives you the version information for the Java version you were running before switching over with `update-alternatives` then you have a broken Java installation somewhere, you will need to either make a new VM or search for a solution to the problem.